moshix/BITNETServices/forum3270_chat.md

 (c) Moshix 2025
 v1.12 - July 2025

-This docmuent provides a comprhensive technical overview of the TSU chat system implementation, covering its multi-user architecture, threading model, synchronization mechanisms, and key code components.
+This docmuent provides a comprehensive technical overview of the TSU chat system implementation, covering its multi-user architecture, threading model, synchronization mechanisms, and key code components.

 ## 1. SYSTEM OVERVIEW

-The TSU (forum3270) chat system is a real-time, multi-user messaging system designed for 3270 terminals.
+The TSU (forum3270) chat sytsem is a real-time, multi-user messaging system designed for 3270 terminals.
 It supports multiple concurrent users in a global chat room with live message distribution, user presence tracking, and realtime screen updates.